Siqi4766/Leaky_Integrate_and_Fire_LIF_neuron/README.md

 # Leaky Integrate-and-Fire (LIF) Neuron
 This is a simple computational neuroscience project implementing and exploring the LIF neuron as a part of _Neuromatch Academy_ Tutorial.
+I will implement something extra to the tutorial (i.e. Excitatory vs. Inhibitory neurons..)

 The goal of this project is to:
 - Practice basic Python scripting in neuron modeling